How Some Nonprofits Build Sales Teams on a Budget, By Matt Plummer and Vlad Nedelea, SSIR.org, Nov. 14, 2017

 What all of these organizations have in common is the ability to help nonprofits and their funders to see past the need-equals-demand fallacy.
 Only when that happens can they get comfortable with the idea that selling social change is a vital link in the social sector’s quest to achieve breakthrough results.

-In fall 2015, The Bridgespan Group asked nonprofit leaders who participate in its LinkedIn groups to comment on whether they had encountered challenges recruiting sufficient numbers of participants for their programs.
+Notes In fall 2015, The Bridgespan Group asked nonprofit leaders who participate in its LinkedIn groups to comment on whether they had encountered challenges recruiting sufficient numbers of participants for their programs.
 Eighty-five leaders responded to the survey.

 "About CPR and First Aid,” American Heart Association.